Any drone pilot who wants to earn money with a drone in the U.S. must hold a remote pilot airman certificate.

 How much does the Aeronautical Knowledge Test cost?

-The cost of the test is $160.
-This will be paid directly to one of the 696 FAA-approved knowledge testing centers throughout the U.S. (see page 7 of this resource from the FAA for more information).
+The cost of the test is $173.
+This will be paid directly to one of the 800 FAA-approved knowledge testing centers throughout the U.S.

 How long does it take to get your remote pilot airman certificate?